zn-/CourseProject-3/README.md

 -Then, use source("run_analysis.R") command to run function which performs the required 5 steps on the data.

+-The R script carry out the following transformations- *1.Merging the training and the test sets to create one data set.

+*2.Extracting only the measurements on the mean and standard deviation for each measurement.

+*3.Using descriptive activity names to name the activities in the data set.

+*4.Appropriately labelling the data set with descriptive activity names.

+*5.Creating a second, independent tidy data set with the average of each variable for each activity and each subject.

 -After running run_analysis.R,  two output files are generated in the current working directory:

         *merged_data.txt : containing a data frame called cleanedData with 10299X68 dimension.